JEFworks-Lab/jefworks-lab.github.io/_posts/2020-01-23-phd-transition-tips.md

 # For Graduating PhD Students: 10 Tips for Transitioning

 It's interview season!
 And as such, we look forward to welcoming a whole new group of incoming PhD students.
 Likewise, we say farewell to a number of graduating PhD students, as they transition to the next stages of their careers.
 When I was nearing the end of my PhD in 2018, I considered both academic and industry options (amenable to my background in bioinformatics).
 I interviewed with a range of post-doctoral research labs as well as biotech companies and startups.
-I also recently interviewed a post-doc for lab ([yes, we have many openings!](https://jef.works/join/)) and also mentored a graduating PhD student through her transition.
+I also recently interviewed a post-doc for lab ([yes, we have many openings!](https://jef.works/join/)) and also mentored a few graduating PhD student through their transitions.
 In reflecting, here are 10 tips for transitioning into either a post-doc (staying in academia) or industry for graduating PhD students.

 ---